jh3nd3rs0n/jargyle/README.md

 ### 6. 3.
 The SOCKS5 RESOLVE Command

-A client sending a SOCKS5 request with the RESOLVE command is a request to the SOCKS5 server to resolve the host name and reply with the resolved IPv4 or IPv6 address.
+A client sending a SOCKS5 request with the RESOLVE command is a request to the SOCKS5 server to resolve the provided host name and reply with the resolved IPv4 or IPv6 address.
 At the time of this writing, the SOCKS5 RESOLVE command is an additional SOCKS5 command made for Jargyle.
 It is not a part of the SOCKS5 protocol specification.

 The following is the SOCKS5 RESOLVE command specification described in expressions, names, and terms that are based off the SOCKS5 protocol specification described in RFC [1928](https://datatracker.ietf.org/doc/html/rfc1928):